(Title Image: Boot Camp & Military Fitness Institute)

 What you can say is that existing reserve and cadet units would transfer, so there would be some sort of rudimentary military in place, but not a fully professional one.

 Welsh (or Welsh-associated) troops serving in the British/English military would be invited to fill roles in the Welsh Defence Forces, starting with senior officers and those specialising in training and candidate selection, working their way down the ranks until military planners have a good idea of how many professional soldiers we would have and how many roles would be left to fill.
+They would also be entitled to turn down the invitation and continue serving in the successor to the British military, if they wish, without penalty.

 As for recruiting new personnel from the Welsh population to fill vacancies, if someone satisfies the recruitment criteria they would be invited to a competition – which would be held perhaps once or twice a year.
 All participants would compete for a place in their desired branch or speciality.